 Mark Hamill (Luke Skywalker), Daisy Ridley (Rey), Adam Driver (Kylo Ren), John Boyega (Finn), Carrie Fisher (Leia Organa), Oscar Isaac (Poe Dameron), Kelly Marie Tran (Rose Tico), Andy Serkis (Snoke), Domhnall Gleeson (General Hux), Laura Dern (Vice Admiral Holdo), Benico Del Toro (DJ), Frank Oz (Yoda), Anthony Daniels (C-3PO), Gwendoline Christie (Captain Phasma), Joonas Suotamo (Chewbacca), Lupita Nyong’o (Maz Kanata), Billie Lourd (Lieutenant Connix), Adrian Edmonson (Captain Peevey), Mark Lewis Jones (Captain Canady), Veronica Ngo (Paige Tico)

-Star Wars Episode VII: The Last Jedi is the ninth of the Star Wars films.
-George Lucas had created the original trilogy, Star Wars (1977), Star Wars Episode V: The Empire Strikes Back (1980) and Star Wars Episode VI: Return of the Jedi (1983), and then his much derided prequel trilogy, Stars Wars Episode I: The Phantom Menace (1999), Star Wars Episode II: Attack of the Clones (2002) and Star Wars Episode III: Revenge of the Sith (2005), before giving up and selling the rights to Disney.
+Star Wars Episode VII: The Last Jedi was the ninth of the Star Wars films.
+George Lucas had created the original trilogy, Star Wars (1977), Star Wars Episode V: The Empire Strikes Back (1980) and Star Wars Episode VI: Return of the Jedi (1983), and then his much derided prequel trilogy, Stars Wars Episode I: The Phantom Menace (1999), Star Wars Episode II: Attack of the Clones (2002) and Star Wars Episode III: Revenge of the Sith (2005), before announcing his retirement and selling the rights to Disney.
 The third trilogy under Disney began with the J.J.
 Abrams directed Star Wars Episode VII: The Force Awakens (2015).
-The Last Jedi, which is executive produced by Abrams, follows directly on from The Force Awakens and concluded with and Star Wars Episode IX: The Rise of the Skywalker (2019).
-In between the new trilogy, Disney started to conduct a series of spinoff films that appear every other year in between the new trilogy with Rogue One (2016) and Solo: A Star Wars Story (2018) and the tv series The Mandalorian (2019- ).
+The Last Jedi, which is executive produced by Abrams, follows directly on from The Force Awakens and concluded with Star Wars Episode IX: The Rise of the Skywalker (2019), again directed by Abrams.
+In between the new trilogy, Disney started to conduct a series of spinoff films that appear every other year in between the new trilogy with Rogue One (2016) and Solo: A Star Wars Story (2018), plus the tv series The Mandalorian (2019- ).

 On the other hand, there is much to commend about The Last Jedi.
 The Force Awakens seemed a half-hearted attempt to revisit Star Wars.
 Johnson feels determined to do something fresh and original – he gives us a space battle straight out of the starting gate and that is invigorating enough to get the show going.
 Most of the Star Wars sequels seem stuck for coming up with original moves and keep doing minute variations on what has gone before – lightsabre duels with two opponents, combatants wielding two lightsabres and so on.

 The Last Jedi is very much a film about passing the mantle to a new generation.
 Between Episodes VII and VIII, we now have the two main heroes of the first trilogy killed off.
-Ironically, the only character from the original trilogy still left alive, aside from the droids, is Princess Leia.
+Ironically, the only main character from the original trilogy still left alive, aside from the droids and Chewie, is Princess Leia (although the subsequent film Rise of the Skywalker did drag the supporting characters of Palpatine and Lando out of mothballs).
 While the series has killed off the characters played by the still-living Harrison Ford and Mark Hamill, it seems with a certain irony that the only human character from the original trilogy left alive is played by the one actor who has died in the real world – Carrie Fisher.
 (In a no doubt symbolic move, the very first line in this film comes from Fisher’s own daughter Billie Lourd).
 The Last Jedi ends with all that is the old series wiped away – all trace of the Resistance crushed, the Jedi wiped away – but with the seeds of the new planted as Rey looks to inherit the lightsabre as the new Jedi and the Resistance having to rebuild all over anew.

 It would probably be an understatement to say that The Last Jedi divided Star Wars fans more than anything since well George Lucas’s prequels.
-I am not a hater here but then I am not as much the fanatical Star Wars fan I was when I was a kid.
+I am not a hater here but then I am no longer as much the fanatical Star Wars fan I was when I saw the first film in theatres as a kid.
 More than anything, Lucasfilm’s inundation of merchandise started to make me feel “meh” about the ongoing efforts to market more and more from my original enjoyment.

 (Nominee for Best Production Design at this site’s Best of 2017 Awards).